parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

     std::numeric_limits<Right>::is_integer, bool>
 ```
 ## Mixing Unsigned and Signed Operands
 It is an objective is to reproduce native operand behavior, changing only the rounding.
-The native operators allow mixed sign types, although compilers will warn that the signed operand will be converted to unsigned.
-The warning is limited to literals, so I was unable to reproduce that aspect.
-However the execution behavior is identical, as all division and modulo operations are executed in the original sign type against the native operators.
+The native operators allow mixed sign types, although compilers warn that the signed operand will be converted to unsigned.
+The warning is reproduced with the C++14 `decltype` keyword, and in C++11 the execution behavior is identical given the same return type, though without the warning.
+In either case, all division and modulo operations are executed in the original data type against the native operators.
 The consequence is that when mixing signed and unsigned *type* operands, the operation is unsigned.
-The same values will produce different results based on the type alone.
-The behavior is certainly not intuitive, so I spent hours making sure that the test cases were valid.
+The same values with different sign types may produce different results.
+The result is certainly not intuitive, so I spent hours making sure that the test cases were valid.

+## Conclusion
+* Behavior satisfies the identity function for all sign combinations.
+* Return type is deduced in C++14 and in C++11 can be specified.
+* Behavior is consistent with native operators.
+* The functions cannot *cause* overflows.
+* There can be no "tautological compare" warnings from unsigned parameters.
+* The functions fail as native operators with a zero-valued divisor.
+* The stack calls are removed by inlining.
+* The `negative` calls compile away for `unsigned` operands.
+* The `remainder` and `negative` calls compile away for `constexpr` operators.
+* The `||` conditions compile away when the above render the result always `true` or `false`.
+* All that remains is *necessary*.

 ## Test Vectors
 These expressions demonstrate and prove the correctness of the algorithm above.
 They may be useful in generating a test matrix.